Generated at: 2026-05-16 10:55:55

 Effectively Use Collected Data for Sales Activities

-It is essential to design in advance how to extract (filter) the collected data and how to approach prospects.
+It is vital to design in advance how to extract (filter) the collected data and how to approach prospects.

-Otherwise, you may revert to inefficient sales activities, such as "calling every customer in the accumulated database."
+Otherwise, you may revert to inefficient sales activities, such as "calling every customer on the list indiscriminately."

 In data utilization, how you segment the data is extremely important.